rome/tools/internal/compiler/lint/rules/js/noShoutyConstants.test.md

 ```

- lint,js,noShoutyConstants/reject/1/file.ts:2:12 lint/js/noShoutyConstants  FIXABLE  ━━━━━━━━━━━━━━━
+ lint/js/noShoutyConstants/reject/1/file.ts:2:12 lint/js/noShoutyConstants  FIXABLE  ━━━━━━━━━━━━━━━

   ✖ Redundant constant reference

+    1 │ const FOO = "FOO";
+  > 2 │ console.log(FOO);
+      │             ^^^

   ℹ You should avoid declaring constants with a string that's the same value as the variable name.
      It introduces a level of unnecessary indirection when it's only two additional characters to
     inline.

   ℹ This constant is declared here